 Integrated Water Cycle Management Strategy

-We have prepared an Integrated Water Cycle Management (IWCM) Strategy which is now open for comment.
-The aim of the Strategy is to provide direction for the future water and wastewater service needs out to 2051 in a balanced and sustainable manner.
+We are in the process of refreshing our Integrated Water Cycle Management (IWCM) Strategy which aims to provide direction for the future water and wastewater service needs out to 2051 in a balanced and sustainable manner.

-Customer and stakeholder feedback received will inform the final update to the IWCM.
-The updated IWCM will then be submitted to the Department of Climate Change, Energy, the Environment and Water for concurrence and then made available to the general public on www.essentialwater.com.au.
+We are currently reviewing customer and stakeholder feedback to inform the final update to the IWCM.
+The updated IWCM will then be submitted to the NSW Department of Climate Change, Energy, the Environment and Water for approval.
+We will then publish the finalised IWCM Strategy on our website.

 What is Integrated Water Cycle Management?